 Our Verdict

-Nutro Wholesome Essentials cat food receives the Cat Food Advisor rating, 2.5 stars.
+Nutro Wholesome Essentials product range is made of seven recipes which all receive the Cat Food Advisor rating, 2.5 stars.

 It is formulated to meet the nutritional levels established by the AAFCO cat food nutrient profiles for all life stages.